 Asparagus fern

-Invasive plants and animals have the potential to cause significant impacts on the Sunshine Coast’s natural assets – our bushland and aquatic environments, fertile and productive agriculture areas and growing community and residential areas.
+Invasive plants and animals have the potential to cause significant impacts on the Sunshine Coast’s values.

 You may also be interested in